 How CalArts Insurance Works

-The Institute has two types of insurance coverage (rental property and general liability) available to students renting School of Film/Video equipment and/or filming on location while shooting an approved CalArts project.
-If a student is shooting on campus, no insurance is necessary as the production is already covered.
-All equipment checked out from the Equipment Cage is also already insured.
+The Institute has four types of insurance coverage (rental property, general liability, auto and workers compensation).
+If a student is shooting on campus, insurance may not be necessary depending on the parameter of your project.
+Please check with Production Services.
+All equipment checked out from the FV Equipment Cage is also already insured.

 How to Acquire CalArts Insurance Coverage

-Fill out the insurance coverage request form attached and also available from the School of Film/ Video office, online, from the Head of Production Services or from the Facilities Management office.
+Fill out the insurance coverage request form attached and also available from the School of Film/ Video office, from 2pop online, the Head of Production Services or from the Facilities Management office.